-To reduce the development of drug-resistant bacteria and maintain the effectiveness of Nitrofurantoin capsules, USP (monohydrate/macrocrystals) and other antibacterial drugs, Nitrofurantoin capsules, USP (monohydrate/macrocrystals) should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.
+To reduce the development of drug-resistant bacteria and maintain the effectiveness of Nitrofurantoin Macrocrystals capsules and other antibacterial drugs, Nitrofurantoin Macrocrystals capsules should be used only to treat or prevent infections that are proven or strongly suspected to be caused by bacteria.

 Mechanism of Action

 The mechanism of the antimicrobial action of nitrofurantoin is unusual among antibacterials.
 Nitrofurantoin is reduced by bacterial flavoproteins to reactive intermediates which inactivate or alter bacterial ribosomal proteins and other macromolecules.
-As a result of such inactivations, the vital biochemical processes of protein synthesis, aerobic energy metabolism, DNA synthesis, RNA synthesis and cell wall synthesis are inhibited.
-Nitrofurantoin is bactericidal in urine at therapeutic doses.
+As a result of such inactivations, the vital biochemical processes of protein synthesis, aerobic energy metabolism, DNA synthesis, RNA synthesis, and cell wall synthesis are inhibited.
 The broad-based nature of this mode of action may explain the lack of acquired bacterial resistance to nitrofurantoin, as the necessary multiple and simultaneous mutations of the target macromolecules would likely be lethal to the bacteria.

 Interactions with Other Antibiotics